Steven Gerrard has hailed Luis Suarez as a "magician" after the Uruguayan struck twice to help fire Liverpool to a 3-0 win over QPR on Sunday.

-The former Ajax man scored both goals in the opening 20 minutes, taking advantage of some porous defending from the Hoops, before Daniel Agger headed home from a corner to complete the scoring.
+The former Ajax man scored both goals in the opening 20 minutes, taking advantage of some ponderous defending from the Hoops, before Daniel Agger headed home from a corner to complete the scoring.

-The Reds had it all their own way in the first half, as QPR's midfield failed to get close to its opponents and its defense could only stand as Suarez played the ball around them, but Gerrard dismissed claims that the game was simple for his side.
+The Reds had it all their own way in the first half, as QPR's midfield failed to get close to their opponents and their defence could only stand as Suarez played the ball around them, but Gerrard dismissed claims that the game was simple for his side.

 Brendan Rodgers missed the game after picking up a suspected virus that has also affected other members of the coaching staff and the Liverpool captain dedicated the win to their stricken manager.

 "Yeah, it's tough [without Rodgers], there's a gap there," Gerrard explained.
 "You can tell when Brendan's not there, he's been fantastic since he came in.

 "He's been brilliant to the players and when we knew he wasn't going to be coming today it was important that we got the three points for him and make sure he's getting looked after at home and he'll be happy with the lads today."